mossbanay/Psychology-3-4/Notes/U3AOS2.md

 Amensia is the term used for the **partial or complete loss of memory that occurs temporarily or permanently**.
 Amensia can be caused by a number of things such as impacts to the head and neurodegenerative diseases.

-In general there are two major types of amensia: anterograde amensia and retrograde amnesia.
+In general there are three major types of amensia: infantile amensia, anterograde amensia and retrograde amnesia.

 **Anterograde amnesia** refers to the inability to recall **new information**.

 **Retrograde amnesia** refers to the inability to recall **old information**.

+**Infantile amensia** refers to the inability to recall memories before the age of about 3 due to a lack of brain development.

 ---